aFrontendDev/ee-calculator/README.md

 3. To build the solution for production run `npm run build`

 4. To run the tests run `npm run test`

+### TODO/Improvements
+1) Logic in Calculator.jsx needs to be improved and refactored a little, time was short and whilst it works perfectly fine, if it were ongoing work it'd be a lot nicer to move some of the state updates into their own function and also potentially rework how the calculations are tracked.

+2) The keypad buttons has a lot of repetitive code, this could be changed to be more DRY

+3) More tests would be nice for the Calculator functionality